AASHISHAG/aashishag.github.io/_posts/2019-8-26-gsoc_week-12+week-13.md

 ### Kaldi-Gstreamer-Server

 I used [Kaldi-Gstreamer-Server](https://github.com/alumae/kaldi-gstreamer-server) to run the model on HPC.
 This is a real-time full-duplex speech recognition server, based on the Kaldi toolkit and the GStreamer framework and implemented in Python.
 It also provides an API where audio can post to get real-time transcripts.
-Kaldi-Gstreamer-Server helped to avoid using VAD (Voice Activity Detection) toolkit, as it automatically splits the audio in small clips of length 8 seconds each and pushes it to Kaldi for Speech Transcription.
+Kaldi-Gstreamer-Server automatically splits the audio in small clips of length 8 seconds each and pushes it to Kaldi for Speech Transcription.
 It is thus producing a continuous speech transcription.

 I created scripts to automatically load the Singularity module, run the GStreamer server, worker, and push the audio to Kaldi.
 The scripts can be found at GitHub.
 Execute the following sequence of steps: